Codeception/Codeception/docs/05-FunctionalTests.md

 By default Codeception uses `E_ALL & ~E_STRICT & ~E_DEPRECATED` error reporting level.
 In functional tests you might want to change this level depending on framework's error policy.
-The error reporting level can be set in the suite configuraion file:
+The error reporting level can be set in the suite configuration file:

 ```yaml
 class_name: FunctionalTester
 modules: